Spring is like a long distance relationship—it’s always fresh.

 Right about now we’re hanging up our skates, eating our last butternut squash ever, and enjoying deep breaths without our nostrils freezing together.

-The Boys of Summer are returning for their Opening Day game: the Toronto Blue Jays versus the Detroit Tigers.
+The Boys of Summer are returning for their Opening Day game.
 And they’ll never be more loved than right now—when every single team in the league is tied for first place.

 It’s also a great time to be a forager.
 And the first fresh produce of the year, tart rhubarb is in season.
 I don’t actually eat that, but it excites me, because like a bellwether vegetable, it lets me know that the products I actually do enjoy are just around the corner, like fiddleheads.
 I love watching them pop up out of the ground like aliens stretching their tentacles in slow motion, and then I cut them off before they grow into ferns, and stir-fry them in a wok.